 The sitting room is all crisp white walls, pale-carpeted floor, with a wonderful arrangement of armchairs, sofas and soft lighting, enhanced by the glow of an open fire to fit your every mood.

 The kitchen is a good blend of contemporary style and solid old world charm with all mod cons, adding up to a room in which cooking and dining whilst looking out to the garden is a pleasure.

 From the hall the stone flag stairway takes you to the two bedrooms.
 The main double bedroom has huge oak beams set into the wall, forming a dramatic sculptural canopy effect.
-The second bedroom is small and cosy with the option of a double bed or unzipping to offer 2 small singles.
+The second bedroom is small and cosy with a king size double bed.
 The bathroom has a large bath with chrome overhead shower stand, basin and WC.
 There is a further WC downstairs.

 The garden is well laid out with a cool patio near the kitchen, and a flagstone path leading to a sunny paved area at the centre of the garden, looking onto a meadow.